MitchMedeiros/MitchMedeiros/README.md

 I'm a data analyst with a background in particle physics and a passion for data and quantitative analysis.
 I'm also excited by quantitative trading and financial modeling.
 ```

-* 📚 Currently learning Tableau and Plotly Dash
+&nbsp;&nbsp; 📚 Currently learning Tableau and Plotly Dash

-* 📈 I'm working on a [trading optimization app](https://backtest.fi)
+&nbsp;&nbsp; 💹 I'm working on a [trading optimization app](https://backtest.fi)

-* 🇺🇸 I'm based in the US but spent a lot of time abroad as well 🇨🇭🇲🇽 🇦🇱
+&nbsp;&nbsp; 🇺🇸 I'm based in the US but spent a lot of time abroad as well 🇨🇭🇲🇽 🇦🇱

-* 🏔️ I love extreme sports, cats 🐈, chess ♟️, and spicy food! 🌶️
+&nbsp;&nbsp; 🏔️ I love extreme sports, cats 🐈, chess ♟️, and spicy food! 🌶️

 <div>
     <br>&nbsp;